 Send an email again with one big picture.
-This time use wording urging them to splurge for something for themselves.
+This time, use wording urging them to splurge for something for themselves.

 Update your Facebook page with one or two tips per day.
-Schedule these in advance during your down time.
+Schedule these in advance during your downtime.

-Update Twitter or Insta - even Tik Tok with happening-at-the-moment tips - easy parking now, no waiting in line, special sales.
+Update Insta or TikTok with happening-at-the-moment tips - easy parking now, no waiting in line, special events.
 Think temporary.
 Don't pre-schedule these.

-Send follow-up emails on Christmas Eve touting your big clearance sale with hours you'll be open and some specifics of what will be on sale.
+Send follow-up emails early on Christmas Eve touting your big clearance sale with hours you'll be open and some specifics of what will be on sale.